How successful is hypnotherapy at helping smokers?

 - Link to this Report 1 Screenshot 1 (New Scientist précis)

-- Link to this Report 2 Screenshot 2 (More complete version of article)
+- Link to this Report 2 Screenshot 2 (More complete version of the article)

 Although these results are very positive, hypnosis wasn't right for everyone who took part.
-As it says elsewhere on this site, hypnotherapy is not mind control or a magic wand.
-Choice is always part of the decision to quit smoking and you have to actively make that choice in order for it to be successful for you.
+As it says elsewhere on this site, hypnotherapy is not mind-control or a magic wand.
+Choice is always part of the decision to quit smoking and (whatever method you use) you have to actively make that choice in order to be successful.

-However, if you really want to stop smoking, one session of hypnotherapy could be just the help you need.
+However, if you really want to stop smoking, hypnotherapy could be just the help you need.